Universities in Washington, DC, for a Public Administration Doctorate

-There are two schools within 50 miles of Washington, D.C. that have doctorate in public administration programs.
-Read an overview of these two schools' programs, requirements and admission info and find out which school is the right one for you.
+There are two schools within about five miles of Washington, D.C. that have public administration doctorates available.
+Read an overview of their program requirements and find out which university is the right one for you.

 |The George Washington University||American University|